firezone/firezone/rust/relay/README.md

 For a detailed help text and available configuration options, run `cargo run --bin relay -- --help`.

+## Docker

+There is a docker image one directory up from this README: [Dockerfile](../relay.Dockerfile).
+The Rust binary itself does not handle any signal handling, thus you need to run the container with `--init` if you want to be able to CTRL+C the running container.

 ## Design

 The relay is designed in a sans-IO fashion, meaning the core components do not cause side effects but operate as pure, synchronous state machines.